20th Annual Marco Symposium

 Registration Information:

-The 2023 symposium will be held in person at the University of Tennessee, Knoxville.
-The event is free and open to the public.
+The 2025 symposium will be held in person in the Mill Room at Cherokee Mills, 2240 Sutherland Avenue.
+The keynote will be held in the Lindsay Young Auditorium at Hodges Library on the campus of the University of Tennessee, Knoxville.
+All events are free and open to the public.

 Please email marco@utk.edu with questions.